2016 UEFA Europa League final: Liverpool

-Liverpool were drawn against Augsburg of Germany in the round of 32.
+Liverpool were drawn against FC Augsburg of Germany in the round of 32.
 The first leg was held at Augsburg home ground, the Augsburg Arena, finished 0–0 in what Andy Hunter, writing in The Guardian, described as a "tame goalless draw."
 Liverpool won the second leg at Anfield 1–0 courtesy of a penalty from Milner.
 Liverpool were drawn against domestic rivals Manchester United in the round of 16.
 Liverpool went ahead in the first leg at Anfield in the 2oth minute when Daniel Sturridge converted a penalty after Nathaniel Clyne was fouled in the United penalty area by Memphis Depay.
 Roberto Firmino scored in the 73rd minute to secure a 2–0 victory.
 The second leg at United's home ground, Old Trafford, saw United go ahead in the 32nd minute when Anthony Martial scored a penalty following a foul by Clyne.
-Liverpool equalised in the 45th minute when Philippe Coutinho scored and with no further goals, the match ended 1–1 with Liverpool progression to the quarter-finals with a 3–1 aggregate victory.
+Liverpool equalised in the 45th minute when Philippe Coutinho scored and with no further goals, the match ended 1–1 with Liverpool's progression to the quarter-finals with a 3–1 aggregate victory.

 Their next opponents were Borussia Dortmund of Germany, the team Liverpool manager Klopp had managed the season before.
 The first leg at Dortmund's home ground, the Westfalenstadion, saw Liverpool take the lead in the 36th minute when Divock Origi scored.
 The lead was shortlived as Mats Hummels equalised for Dortmund in the 38th minute to secure a 1–1 draw.
 Dortmund scored two early goals in the second leg at Anfield courtesy of Henrikh Mkhitaryan and Pierre-Emerick Aubameyang.
 The first half finished with Dortmund two goals up which meant Liverpool needed to score three to progress due to the away goals rule.
 Liverpool scored early on in the second half when Origi, the lead was shortlived as Marco Reus scored for Dortmund nine minutes later.
 Once again, Liverpool needed to score three goals to progress.
 Coutinho scored in the 66th minute and Liverpool levelled the match 11 minutes later when Mamadou Sakho.
 Still requiring one goal to progress to the semi-finals, Dejan Lovren headed in Milner's cross in stoppage time to win the match 4–3 and the tie 5–4 on aggregate.
 The match was described by Phil McNulty of BBC Sport, as "one of the most dramatic comebacks Anfield has seen."
 Liverpool faced Villarreal of Spain in the semi-finals.
 The first leg at Villarreal's home ground, El Madrigal, was on course to finish goalless until Adrián López scored in the last minute to secure a 1–0 victory for Villarreal.
 Liverpool went ahead in the seventh minute of the second leg at Anfield when Bruno Soriano scored an own goal.
 Sturridge extended their lead in the 63rd minute and a goal from Lallana in the 81st minute, following a red card for Víctor Ruiz, secured a 3–0 win and Liverpool's progression to the final.